rkitover/windows-dev-guide/README.md

 Script Blocks can be assigned to variables and passed to functions, like lambdas or function pointers in other languages.
-Unlike lambdas, pwsh does not have lexical closure semantics, it uses dynamic scope.
+Unlike lambdas, PowerShell does not have lexical closure semantics, it uses dynamic scope.
 You can, however, use a module to get an effect similar to closure semantics, I use this in the [`$profile`](#setting-up-powershell).
 For example: